Framing Movie Posters - Choosing A Frame Colour To Enhance Your Poster....

-To understand that properly, we need to take a few moments to consider how we all see and interpret colour...
+To understand that properly, we need to take a few moments to consider how we see and interpret colour...

 How We Perceive Colour...